wdollar/Laravel-4-Generators/readme.md

 ### Version 1.3.2

-- add --bench="name/package" option to all generator commands, generated code will be added to the given name/packaage in the workbench.
+- add `--bench="name/package"` option to all generator commands, generated code will be added to the given name/packaage in the workbench.
 A convenient way to scaffold models, controllers and migrations in packages on which you are working in the project workbench directory.
+- add `--prefix="prefix_"` option to migration and model generator commands, generated code will be add a prefix to the table names of the model.
+Additionally, with --bench option the prefix will be taken from the package's `config.table_prefix` configuration via `\Config::get('package::config.table_prefix','')`. `--prefix` option has precedence over `--bench`.
+If non-empty `--prefix` is specified then it will be used instead of the package config setting, for both the model and the migration files.
+- add primary(n,m) field definition.
+This is the same as index(n,m) and keyindex(n,m) but will create a primary index for the fields.
+See: [index hint](#IndexHint)
-- add {{relation:line}} to model generator, it will repeat the line containing this tag for every foreign relation of the model, while replacing {{relation:var_name}} where var_name is one of the field names from the [Model Vars Table](#ModelVarsTable) table below.
+- add `{{relation:line}}` to model generator, it will repeat the line containing this tag for every foreign relation of the model, while replacing {{relation:var_name}} where var_name is one of the field names from the [Model Vars Table](#ModelVarsTable) table below.
 For example:

-lines in the scaffold/model.txt:
+lines in model.txt:

     public static $remote_relations = array(
         '{{relation:snake_model}}'=>['{{relation:snake_model}}_id', 'id'],                {{relation:line}}